pketh/pketh.github.io/_posts/2021-06-10-kinopio-marketing-page.md

 ## How it Looks, How it Works

-My design process began by writing out my goals and [collecting inspiration](/decade-of-inspiration.html) in a [mood-board space](https://kinopio.club/about-site-redesign-w-fonts-La3P2hMCw_4s6PGvuv-R_).

-Much of the initial inspiration came from going down the rabbit holes of [Fonts in Use](https://fontsinuse.com).
-Besides finding typefaces, there's a lot of compelling layouts and art direction to be found in the books and posters on the site that we rarely see on the web.
+Much of my initial inspiration came from going down the rabbit holes of [Fonts in Use](https://fontsinuse.com).
+Besides finding typefaces, there's a lot of compelling layouts and art direction to be found in the books and posters on the site that we don't really see on the web.

-..goals..
-I’m trying to sell the idea of Kinopio to you – not some amo

-comes with a lot clarity
-, I’m trying to sell to you

-different, but still feels like kinopio, rather than an aesthetic bait and switch.

-Aesthetically, I wanted the page to feel approachable, but also be memorable and characterful.

-craftsmanship, higher quality – but different pro, but not whimsy, uniqueness, utility a thinking tool should be personal and human-scale, differentiate from competitors that are corpo
+My design process began by putting the goals I had for the page along with pieces of inspiration in a [mood-board space](https://kinopio.club/about-site-redesign-w-fonts-La3P2hMCw_4s6PGvuv-R_).

 <p>
   <video autoplay controls loop muted playsinline class="large" width="654" height="470">